By: Ryan Malaluan, CAPM®; Editor: Geram Lompon; Reviewed by: Alvin Villanueva, PMP®, PMI-ACP®

 Exam Format and Knowledge Areas Tested

 Core areas include integration, scope, schedule, cost, and risk management, among others.
 Understanding project value, teamwork, and the phases of a project lifecycle is critical.
-Solid preparation across all knowledge areas ensures you’re well-equipped to pass the exam confidently.
+Solid preparation across all knowledge areas using a CAPM® Test Simulator featuring 9 Full-Length Test Simulators and a 30-day money-back guarantee ensures you’re well-equipped to pass the exam confidently.

 Career Benefits After Meeting CAPM Requirements